About the Journal

 Editors: Jerry Guo (Chinese), Wei Jianan (Chinese) and David Dahlborn (English)

-We are looking for original and previously unpublished articles in the following categories:
+We are looking for original and previously unpublished features and opinion articles:

 - Items of up to 200 words detailing legal news related to a jurisdiction or global law firm.
 Law firm ranking-related insight is particularly welcome.

 - Expert columns examining the intersection of legal practice and the latest technological developments.
 Limited to 1,500 words.